Baynes Lake: Early community

 Mrs Jessie Dilse was the inaugural postmaster 1904–1905.
 Job opportunities at the Adolph Lumber Company, which established a sawmill site along the eastern shore around 1907, drew many settlers to the locality.
 The company operated two stores.
 The meeting hall above one of them hosted a church, dances, school concerts, twice monthly silent movies, and other community events.
 Both railways served the mill.
 In 1909, Jennie Adolph became the inaugural school teacher.

 When the mill closed in the early 1920s, the population quickly dwindled and workers moved to find employment elsewhere.
 Many of the remaining residents were farmers or worked in the new portable mills of the area.
 The post office closed in 1968.

 Reservoir

 When the reservoir for the Libby Dam in Montana, submerged parts of the Kootenay River valley in the early 1970s, several displaced families were relocated to small building lots in Baynes Lake.
 The historic Waldo church building was similarly relocated about 3 mi at this time.

 Later community

 Nowadays, many of the approximately 160 dwellings are occupied only seasonally.
 The village includes a community hall, church, volunteer fire hall, general store, and community park.

+Baynes Lake is the home of the oldest Farmers' Market in the East Kootenays.
+The Jaffray-Baynes Lake Farmers' Market, is held every Saturday from 9:00 am to 12:30 pm from the middle of June through Labour Day weekend, at the Community Hall.